incoresemi/riscv-opcodes/README.md

 of extensions are being processed such that the *base-instruction* is not included.

-## Artifact Generation and Decription
+## Artifact Generation and Description

 The following artifacts can be generated using parse.py: